 The Hated One just released a video discussing some of the problems with Signal, and I agree with almost everything he said, except for the recommendation to switch to Element.

 Signal gets a lot of praise, and for good reason.
 It's mostly well designed.
 However, it's far from perfect.
-I've found it to be stable, unlike Element, but there are various missing features such as no support for message backups in the desktop application, something requested in a GitHub issue that has now been open for over five years!
+I've found it to be pretty stable (although messed up message ordering is annoying), unlike Element, but there are various missing features such as no support for message backups in the desktop application, something requested in a GitHub issue that has now been open for over five years!
 Not everybody wants to lose their messages when they switch devices Signal.
 It shouldn't even be a difficult feature to implement.

 There's also the fact that you need a phone to even use the service, which was an awful design decision for a privacy messenger.
 The whole 'privacy != anonymity' argument to defend Signal is missing the point; namely, that a) you shouldn't give out your phone number to strangers on the internet, b) there's no need for this phone number requirement (lots of other services have managed with usernames just fine), and c) not everybody has a phone.
 I'll admit that c) is unlikely nowadays, but the recommended solution of using a Google Voice number is ridiculous when the same people recommending Signal advocate against using Google services.